Kanban-Zai/kanban-zai-version-1.0/core.md

 ### CLAIMS

 Claims are something that an individual or team claim to be true about themselves.
-In version 2.0 of the core, the only claims in Kanban-Zai are [Rational Player Models](./core-rpm.md), [Rational Outcome Models](core-rom.md), [Rational Increment Model](core-rim.md) and [Objectively Modeled Gateways](core-omg.md).

 Claims are listed in the kanban-zai.yaml file.
 If a claim does not have a uri attached then the claim is defined as the claim of the same name defined in the core.
 If the name does not exist in the core it is considered invalid.
 If